ADAHafizh/SOULMATES/README.md

 -------------------

+## SOULMATES - The Only Way Out Is Together!

 ### Overview
 "Soulmates" is exclusively a two-player game, designed for both players to engage simultaneously on a single computer.
 The primary objective of the game is to foster teamwork and cooperative problem-solving as players guide the souls through their journey, discovering their identities and stories.